How the adoption of feature toggles correlates with branch merges and defects in open-source projects?

 \subsubsection{Number of merges (RQ2.1)}

-As previously mentioned, the following analysis is based on $C_{RQ2.1 \& RQ2.3}$, which is the corpus of repositories with enough commits (i.e., 82) for having at least one merge before and one merge after the adoption of feature toggles.
+As previously mentioned, the following analysis is based on $C_{RQ2}$, which is the corpus of repositories with enough commits (i.e., 82) for having at least one merge before and one merge after the adoption of feature toggles.
+In this analysis, we focus on the normalized number of merges of the projects in $C_{RQ2}$ across two different periods for each project, before and after adopting a feature toggles framework.
 Figure~\ref{fig:fig4} displays boxplots with the normalized number of merges before and after adopting feature toggles.

-A visual inspection of Figure~\ref{fig:fig4} shows very similar distributions.
-However, we run a hypothesis test to check the results statistically.
-We first run a Shapiro test to check whether the data follows a normal distribution, considering $\alpha = 0.05$.
-Both samples do not follow a normal distribution, with $p\mbox{-}value = 5.225 \times 10^{-08}$ for commits before feature toggle and $p\mbox{-}value = 3.732 \times 10^{-09}$ for commits after feature toggles.
+A visual inspection of the boxplots in Figure~\ref{fig:fig4} shows very similar distributions for the two groups of the analyzed data.
+However, we run a hypothesis test to check if there is any statistically significant difference between the number of merges before and after adopting FT.
+We first run a Shapiro test to check whether the data for both groups follows a normal distribution, considering $\alpha = 0.05$.
+We found that they do not follow a normal distribution, with $p\mbox{-}value = 5.225 \times 10^{-08}$ for commits before feature toggle and $p\mbox{-}value = 3.732 \times 10^{-09}$ for commits after feature toggles.
 Thus, we applied the Wilcoxon paired test \cite{wilcoxon_individual_1945_25} and observed $p\mbox{-}value = 0.3292$, which indicates that there is no significant difference between the samples.
 Figure~\ref{fig:fig5} shows a scatter plot based on the number of merges per 100 commits, before and after introducing feature toggles.
 Most of the projects are concentrated in the bottom-left quadrant, which indicates few merges per 100 commits.
 Furthermore, in general, they are very concentrated near the diagonal of the chart, which shows a linear correlation among the samples.
 This linear correlation suggests that the number of merges before and after the adoption of feature toggles seems to be equivalent.

 Therefore, despite the possibility of isolating features without feature branches, we could not observe a significant reduction in the number of merges after adopting feature toggles.
-Table~\ref{tbl:tbl8} shows the mean and median number of merges per 100 commits.
+Table~\ref{tbl:rq2_summary} shows the mean and median number of merges per 100 commits.